MLA Style Manual

 - Download Appendixes

-MLA publication style is based on The Chicago Manual of Style, sixteenth edition (CMS16) (Chicago, IL: University of Chicago Press; 2010), and Merriam-Webster’s Collegiate Dictionary, eleventh edition (MW11) (Springfield, MA: Merriam-Webster; 2003).
+MLA publication style is based on The Chicago Manual of Style, seventeenth edition (CMS17) (Chicago, IL: University of Chicago Press; 2017), and Merriam-Webster’s Collegiate Dictionary, eleventh edition (MW11) (Springfield, MA: Merriam-Webster; 2003).
 However, MLA reference style is based on the Uniform Requirements for Manuscripts Submitted to Biomedical Journals and the National Library of Medicine’s (NLM’s) Citing Medicine: The NLM Style Guide for Authors, Editors, and Publishers.

 Writers should be aware that editors may have a more comprehensive grasp of MLA style considerations, rules, and exceptions because of the frequency with which they deal with these issues and therefore reserve the right to choose among competing stylistic imperatives.
 Editors should be aware that writers are often experts in their subject area and may be more sensitive to subtle shifts in meaning that can result from a seemingly straightforward stylistic correction.
 Both parties should remember that the reader is the priority and, in that spirit, remain flexible without being lax and conscientious without being pedantic.